-Reinsurance Segment Gross Premiums Written - Gross premiums written in our Reinsurance segment decreased by \$13.1 million, or 9.9%, to \$119.3 million in the third quarter of 2010, compared to \$132.5 million in the third quarter of 2009, primarily due to a decrease in gross premiums written in our catastrophe unit, which was impacted by reduced pricing on renewals during the third quarter of 2010 reflecting the deterioration of attractive market conditions on a risk-adjusted basis in our core markets and the non-renewal of a large contract, partially offset by \$5.5 million of reinstatement premiums written and earned in the third quarter of 2010, our Reinsurance segment gross premiums written and earned in the third quarter of 2010, our Reinsurance segment gross premiums written and earned in the third quarter of 2010, our Reinsurance segment gross premiums written and earned in the third quarter of 2010, our Reinsurance segment gross premiums written and earned in the third quarter of 2010, our Reinsurance segment gross premiums written and earned in the third quarter of 2010, our Reinsurance segment gross premiums written declined \$18.7 million, or 14.1%.
+Reinsurance Segment Gross Premiums Written - Gross premiums written in our Reinsurance segment decreased by \$13.1 million, or 9.9%, to \$119.3 million in the third quarter of 2010, compared to \$132.5 million in the third quarter of 2009, primarily due to a decrease in gross premiums written in our catastrophe unit, which was impacted by reduced pricing on renewals during the third quarter of 2010 reflecting the deterioration of attractive market conditions on a risk-adjusted basis in our core markets and the non-renewal of a large contract, partially offset by \$5.5 million of reinstatement premiums written and earned in the third quarter of 2010 as a direct result of the net claims and claim expenses incurred from the New Zealand earthquake.
+Excluding the impact of \$5.5 million of reinstatement premiums written and earned in the third quarter of 2010, our Reinsurance segment gross premiums written declined \$18.7 million, or 14.1%.
 Our Reinsurance segment premiums are prone to significant volatility due to the timing of contract inception and also due to the business being characterized by a relatively small number of relatively large transactions.